ThomasForselius/pickyproducts/README.md

 - Anders, My brother.
 He is my helpful design and functionality critic
 - Stackoverflow - for problem solving by reading others problems and solutions
 - Youtube, for checking out tutorials on Django
+    - Online Tutorials, a great page to learn css tips and tricks
     - Codemy.com is the goto page for help using Django
+- Ronan, my trusty mentor!